 (3) The Losing CR shall not submit an Inadvertent Losing issue in MarkeTrak until the Gaining CR’s switch or move in transaction has completed.

-(4) If the Gaining CR placed a switch hold on an ESI ID that was gained in error via the 650_01, Service Order Request, the Gaining CR shall request the removal of all switch holds from the ESI ID via a 650_01 transaction before proceeding towards a resolution of the Inadvertent Gaining or Inadvertent Losing MarkeTrak issue.
+(4) If the Gaining CR placed a switch hold on an ESI ID that was gained inadvertently via the 650_01, Service Order Request, the Gaining CR shall request the removal of all switch holds from the ESI ID via a 650_01 transaction before proceeding towards a resolution of the Inadvertent Gaining or Inadvertent Losing MarkeTrak issue.
 However, if a switch hold was placed on the ESI ID by the Transmission and/or Distribution Service Provider (TDSP) due to tampering, the Losing CR may request that the TDSP reinstate the tampering switch hold on the ESI ID in the Inadvertent Gaining or Inadvertent Losing MarkeTrak issue.